Multicolour.com

 (O) Oiling/Resin Infusion Indicates the introduction of a colorless oil, wax, natural resin, or unhardened man-made materials into fissured or porous gemstones was made to improve appearance.
 Example: Commercial grade Emerald is commonly enhanced in this manner.

-(T) Treated (berylium) Any corundum that shows indications of having undergone heating accompanied by the introduction/diffusion of a chemical elements(s) (facilitating the modification or creation of color) from an external source shall be described as species, natural corundum, variety, sapphire/ruby; comments: indications of heating, lattice diffusion of a chemical element(s) from an external source or, the introduction of a chemical element(s) from an external source.
+(T) Heat Treated (berylium) Any corundum that shows indications of having undergone heating accompanied by the introduction/diffusion of a chemical elements(s) (facilitating the modification or creation of color) from an external source shall be described as species, natural corundum, variety, sapphire/ruby; comments: indications of heating, lattice diffusion of a chemical element(s) from an external source or, the introduction of a chemical element(s) from an external source.

 Knowledge Search/